Uncertainties associated with GAN-generated datasets in high energy physics: Potential valid uses of GANs in collider simulations

 One of the assumptions under which \thref{theorem} holds is that the GAN will be used to circumvent the entire MC production pipeline.
 Let us relax this assumption and imagine that the GAN is used to replace a specific stage of the pipeline.
 In such a situation, using a GAN to accelerate the production pipeline would be warranted if the stage in question is not a major bottleneck on the overall uncertainty from the simulated dataset.

-For example, let us consider the case where a GAN is used to perform only the detector simulation for a particular process.
-For concreteness, as is typically the case, let us say we have $N$ generator level events, out of which only $M<N$ have undergone the full detector simulation.
-Here, a (conditional) GAN which performs detector simulations could be trained on the $M$ fully simulated events, and applied to the remaining $N-M$ generator level events.
-To be clear, the resulting dataset (consisting of the $M$ fully-true-simulated and $N-M$ GAN-simulated events) will not contain any more information than the original sample of $M$ fully-true-simulated events and $N-M$ generator level events, in accordance with the data processing inequality.
-The point is, at the data analysis stage, there are not a lot of options for utilizing the additional $N-M$ generator level events.
-The GAN-based detector simulator simply provides a way to leverage these additional generator-level events at our disposal.
+For example, let us consider the case where a GAN is used to map the parton-level event description to reconstructed observables for a particular process (circumventing showering, hadronization, detector simulation, and object reconstruction).
+One can train a neural network to learn this probabilistic map, using a training dataset comprising of both the parton-level and post-reconstruction descriptions of, say, $N$ events \cite{Bellagente:2020piv}.
+Such a network can then be used to perform the ``partons to detector'' transformation\footnote{Ref.~\cite{Bellagente:2020piv} focuses on using the map to perform detector-response unfolding, i.e., probabilistically mapping detector-level events to parton-level events.} on an additional, say, $M$ parton-level events.
+To be clear, the resulting dataset (consisting of the $N$ true-simulated and $M$ GAN-simulated events) will not contain any more information than the original sample of $N$ true-simulated events and $M$ parton-level events, in accordance with the data processing inequality.
+The point is, at the data analysis stage, there are not a lot of options for utilizing the additional $M$ parton-level events.
+The GAN-based simulation simply provides a way to leverage these additional parton-level events at our disposal.

 Note that such a GAN-based-simulator will not be an equivalent for the true simulator---if one of the reasons for requiring more simulated events is to estimate the frequency of \emph{rare} detector-induced fakes, then the GAN-based-simulator will not be adequate for the task.
 While the GAN may not be a statistically equivalent substitute for the corresponding true simulator, it could potentially offer a better trade-off between accuracy and computational/storage resources than other available fast-simulators.
 It goes without saying that, even in this case, one still needs to estimate the systematic uncertainties in the GAN-generated data (including ML training related uncertainties).